mehmetseckin/mehmetseckin.github.io/tabs/about.md

 ---

 # Mehmet Seckin
-*{{ tagline }}*
+Software Engineer, Consultant

 Hi!
 Thanks for visiting my website.

-I'm a consultant software engineer, with a focus on enterprise cloud software architecture, Microsoft Azure and Power Platform.
+I'm a consultant software engineer with a focus on enterprise cloud software architecture, Microsoft Azure and Power Platform.
 I design and build effective, scalable and extensible solutions that make people’s lives easier.